 In case you’re wondering about the soup, it contained unspecified amounts of onion, carrot, celery, fennel, cauliflower and cabbage, as well as a tin of tomatoes and a glug of stock.
 I didn’t even bother to blend it.
 Yum.

-Delicious scones and an organised fridge – get in!
+Delicious cheese and herb scones and an organised fridge – get in!

 This made 8 cheesy herb scones.